guangxush/LearnEng/Dictation/README.md

      - That's insane.
      - It maske you look cool.
      - You said my outfit was pimp!

 177. Beer, true or false, helps strengthen your bones?
 For women in particular: Cholesterol... does drinking beer help your cholesterol levels?

-178. I equate Persia with luxury; with rich tapestries and beautiful rugs, and my mother's fat, fuzzy Persian cat named Otis.
+178. I equate Persia with luxury; with rich tapestries(挂毯) and beautiful rugs, and my mother's fat, fuzzy Persian cat named Otis.
 But I also think of a fantastic Persian King named Cyrus the Great who believed in religious and cultural tolerance and who freed the Jews from Babylon to return to Israel.

+179. Do not drive.
+Let me repeat that; please, do not drive we have now sent a message to all tax; and limo and livery drivers to get off the roads immediately.